Additive Schwarz methods for serendipity elements: Numerical Results

-To test our solvers on a more complex problem, we now turn to the planar elasticty problem~\eqref{elasticity}.
-We divided $\Omega$ into a $125 \times 5$ mesh of squares and performed a sequence of several uniform refinements to estabish a multigrid hierarchy.
-All runs are partitioned over 25 cores of the workstation.
-Then, starting from the $500 \times 20$ mesh, we tested both the additive Schwarz method with low-order coarse space and multigrid with patch smoothing.
-The degrees of freedom on each mesh for $\mathcal{S}_k$ and $\mathcal{Q}_k$ for each mesh are shown in \cref{fig:2delasticitydofs}.
-Although the problem is only run in 2D, the patches now have twice as many degrees of freedom owing to the vector-valued nature of the system.
+We also test our preconditioners on the planar elasticty problem~\eqref{elasticity}.
+We consider a cantilever beam with $\Omega = [0,25] \times [0, 1]$, posing homogeneous Dirichlet (no-displacement) boundary conditions on the left end ($x=0$) and no-stress boundary conditions on the rest of the boundary.
+The forcing function is taken to be a constant downward force of the form $f(x, y) = (0, -g)$.
+We divided $\Omega$ into a $125 \times 5$ mesh of squares and performed a sequence of uniform refinements to estabish a multigrid hierarchy.
+All runs are partitioned over 24 cores of the workstation.
+Although the problem is only run in 2D, the vector-valued nature of the problem makes larger patch problems and hence accentuates the gains obtained by reducing the basis size.
+Hence one may hope to see a nice gain from serendipity elements.

-The iteration counts for both additive Schwarz and multigrid methods shown in \cref{fig:2delasticityits} are also in line with the theory, quite comparable to the 2D Poisson results in \cref{Poisson2dits}.
-Moreover, looking at \cref{elasticitytime}, we see that our multigrid for serendipity elements is not yet as performant as we would like (again, inter-grid transfers are much slower than for $\mathcal{Q}_k$ elements.
-However, on finer meshes additive Schwarz does give some clear advantages for serendipity, and we see that $\mathcal{S}_3$ is only slightly more expensive than $\mathcal{Q}_2$ and that $\mathcal{S}_4$ is somewhat cheaper than $\mathcal{Q}_3$ in total run time.
+The iteration counts for both additive Schwarz and multigrid methods shown in \cref{fig:2delasticityits} are also in line with the theory, quite comparable to the results above for the Laplace operator.
+Timing results are showin in \cref{fig:elasticitytime}.
+Again, we see some overhead in setting up the preconditioners, especially the ASM ones.
+However, once the ASM preconditioners are set up, there is a clear win in solution time for serendipity elements, with $\mathcal{S}_k$ outperforming $\mathcal{Q}_k$ for each $k$.
+Moreover, $\mathcal{S}_4$ turns out to be cheaper than $\mathcal{Q}_3$.
+Although the multigrid algorithm for serendipity elements is not yet as performant as we would like (again, inter-grid transfers are much slower than for $\mathcal{Q}_k$ elements), on finer meshes additive Schwarz does give some clear advantages for serendipity, and we see that $\mathcal{S}_3$ is only slightly more expensive than $\mathcal{Q}_2$ and that $\mathcal{S}_4$ is somewhat cheaper than $\mathcal{Q}_3$ in total run time.